nkschaefer/ad-libs/README.md

 AD-LIBS equires gcc for compiling C components, as well as [zlib](http://www.zlib.net/) for reading compressed [FASTA](https://en.wikipedia.org/wiki/FASTA_format) files.

-To compile C programs, simply type `make` in the main project directories.
+To compile C programs, simply type `make` in the main project directory.
-Binary files will be stored in /bin and run by the main Python program.
+Binary files will be stored in `/bin` and run by the main Python program.

-Note that src/kseq.h is an excellent FASTA parser in C, taken from [HTSLib](https://github.com/samtools/htslib), part of the [SAMTools](https://github.com/samtools) codebase.
+Note that `src/kseq.h` is an excellent FASTA parser in C, taken from [HTSLib](https://github.com/samtools/htslib), part of the [SAMTools](https://github.com/samtools) codebase.